Explanation of the Point System

 Case Reports (10 points each)

-- Must be a case report of a patient the candidate has managed after graduation/licensure in Optometry.
+- Must be a case report of a patient the candidate has managed after graduation/licensure/accreditation in optometry.

 - For assistance with writing your case reports, visit the Case Report Guidelines webpage.